Ori Yogev: General manager of the Government Companies Authority

-Since the establishment of the Directors' team, the number of women represented on boards of directors has risen to fifty percent.
-In addition, ten percent of directors belong to minority groups.
+In November 2013, the Directors' team was launched, aimed at ending political involvement in government companies.
+Since its establishment, the number of women represented on boards of directors has risen to 50%, and 10% of directors are from minority groups.
 A report prepared by the Government Companies Authority indicated that since the establishment of the directors' team, the percentage of family members in government companies has fallen by 80%.